There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 Stack Exchange

-Computer Science, Software Engineering, and Stack Overflow from Stack Exchange are places you can ask questions to other programmers when you come up against a problem you can’t seem to figure out on your own.
+Computer Science, Software Engineering, and Stack Overflow from Stack Exchange are places where you can ask other programmers questions when you come up against a problem you can’t figure out on your own.

 A Brief History of Operating Systems